enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

    Here, we are searching for samples of the *microbiome within a host* not samples of the *host genome itself*.
-   Microbiome samples use `biome-level metagenome taxonomy <../../faq/taxonomy.html#environmental-biome-level-taxonomy>`_ and should add the host taxonomy in the metadata like in this example.
+   Microbiome samples use `biome-level metagenome taxonomy <../../faq/taxonomy.html#environmental-biome-level-taxonomy>`_ and should include the host taxonomy in the metadata like in this example.
 You can also perform searches using this biome-level taxonomy to find microbiome data.
 See `here <taxon-based-search.html>`_ for our guide on performing taxonomy-based searches.

 Search For Raw Reads
 ====================